What is chlorine?

 - Chlorine is used for manufacturing hydrochloric acid, and other inorganic compounds like NaClO3, NaOCl, Al2Cl6, SOCl2. etc.

-- Due to high oxidizing potential, elemental chlorine uses in commercial bleaches, disinfectants, and many chemical processes in the chemical industry.
+- Due to its high oxidizing potential, elemental chlorine uses in commercial bleaches, disinfectants, and many chemical processes in the chemical industry.

 - About 70 percent of chlorine is used for the production of chlorinated organic compounds like ethyl dichloride and polyvinyl chloride (PVC).
 It is used in intermediate reactions for the production of plastic.

 - A high concentration chorine molecule is a toxic poisonous gas for living organisms.
 It is used as a poisonous gas weapon in World War I.